caseyprovost/caseyprovostcom/_posts/2019-09-16-vuex-adventures-with-spraypaint.markdown

 </style>
 ```

-You will notice that the component really only tracks the book state.
+You will notice that the component only tracks the book state.
 It doesn't care about the author or publisher or how to load the selected relationships because we took care of that in the `Book` model above.
 This is pretty slick in my opinion and isolates the component's concerns.

 ## Tip 4: Use TypeScript!

-With your Vue components there is a lot of ceremony with props, data, methods, and computed methods.
+With your Vue components, there is a lot of ceremony with props, data, methods, and computed methods.
 If you use `Vue.extend({})` to create your components you will surely notice this.
 However, if you use class components you get a whole lot for free.
 You will notice that in the shared components there is no hash of methods or computed methods and prop definitions are a single line with `@Prop`.
 Not only that, but you will get all kinds of wonderful errors if your props, data, or methods return results that do not match up with the defined types.
 This will save you endless minutes and maybe even hours tracking down obscure prop-drilling errors.

 ## Tip 5: Don't Use Microservices

-If you are building a complex front-end against multiple services... really spend some time thinking about that.
-If you want a first class experience on the front-end then use a proxy instead.
+If you are building a complex front-end against multiple services... spend some time thinking about that.
+If you want a first-class experience on the front-end then use a proxy instead.
 I have started a Ruby one [here](https://github.com/caseyprovost/spider).
 Now it is very specific to my little learning project...but it does showcase a bit of how to pull multiple microservices together into a single GraphQL proxy to make the lives of JS-slinging folks much easier.

 That's all for now!
 Thanks so much for taking the time to read through this.
 If you think I am totally off my rocker or just want to share some improvements feel free to drop a comment below or even open an issue on one of the projects I shared with you today.
-I'll be continueing to develop them and hope to pass those learnings to you.
+I'll be continuing to develop them and hope to pass those learnings to you.
 Cheers!